SystemsApproach/7E/part_one.rst

 distributed system.
 It is built from special devices known as switches.
 Each switch has a modest set of communication ports connected to some link technology, and its job is to receive data on one port and send it out on another port.
-This means a large and distributed collection of switches can be interconnected to form a network, as shown in :numref:`Figure %s <fig-network>`.
-That diagram illustrates the idea, but keep in mind there are hundreds of millions of such switching devices in today’s Internet, making visualizations like the one shown in :numref:`Figure %s <fig-net-visualization>` more like an abstract piece of art than an engineering diagram.
+This means a distributed collection of switches can be interconnected to form a network, as shown in :numref:`Figure %s <fig-network>`.
+That diagram illustrates the idea, but keep in mind there are hundreds of millions of such switching devices in today’s Internet, making visualizations of data collected about actual connectivity—like the one shown in :numref:`Figure %s <fig-net-visualization>`\—more an abstract piece of art than an engineering diagram.

 .. _fig-network:
 .. figure:: figures/Slide01.png